ksagit/autograd/examples/checkpointing/README.md

 ### How to use binomial_checkpoint

+## note: some of the hidden/visible state distinctions are now out of date, will re-document

 binomial_checkpoint acccepts a function, a number of loop steps, and a number of checkpoints, and returns an autograd primitive which can be applied to parameters, an initial state, and a sequence of inputs to yield the result of looped computation of the parametrized function over the input starting at the initial state.
 Specifically, it takes functions of the following signature

 `` f(parameters, (hidden_state, visible_state), input) -> (hidden_state, visible_state) ``